How to pack bottles for wine delivery

 Check if your package is suitable to ship

-How to ship wine bottles with a courier company
+How to send wine bottles with a courier company

 Shipping wine requires some care and planning as the shipping process can have an effect on its quality.
 Especially when exposed to changes in temperature.